limmerhe/decoding-gender/index.md

 {% include sharing.html %}

 <b>This website was created  as part of a master thesis at the Johannes Gutenberg-Universität Mainz within the degree program Digital Humanities (Digitale Methodik in den Geistes- und Kulturwissenschaften)</b>

-[^1]: Footnotes

-Lajewska, Weronika; Wróblewska, Anna (2021): Protagonists' Tagger in Literary Domain -- New Datasets and a Method for Person Entity Linkage.

-Lucy, Li; Bamman, David (2021): Gender and Representation Bias in GPT-3 Generated Stories.
-In: Proceedings of the Third Workshop on Narrative Understanding.
-Stroudsburg, PA, USA.
-Stroudsburg, PA, USA: Association for Computational Linguistics.

-Nagaraj, Akarsh; Kejriwal, Mayank (2022): Dataset for studying gender disparity in English literary texts.
-In: Data in brief 41, S. 107905.